 Supported by many laboratories, subspecialty clinics, preventive health programs, basic and clinical research programs, and continuing education programs, cardiologists offer patients the latest in new diagnostic techniques, drug therapy and interventions.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-You will have direct access to the Cardiology faculty at Mayo Clinic in Rochester throughout your training.
+Many of our faculty have published and lectured extensively and are highly regarded in their fields.

 The Advanced Heart Failure and Transplant Cardiology Fellowship includes 20 cardiologists, four cardiovascular transplant surgeons and six midlevel providers, and is staffed by specialists in adult and pediatric cardiology, infectious diseases, nephrology, thoracic diseases, anesthesiology, critical care medicine and pathology.

 You have direct access to the cardiology faculty at Mayo Clinic throughout your training in the Advanced Heart Failure and Transplant Cardiology Fellowship.

 You are assigned a mentor in research.
 In addition, the program director counsels and assists you on career development during your quarterly meetings.